Jerico Nelson

 Jerico Nelson (born September 19, 1989) is an American former football strong safety.
 Nelson signed with the New Orleans Saints as an undrafted free agent in 2012.
 Nelson played College football at Arkansas.

-Early years
+Early life

 Nelson, from New Sarpy, Louisiana, attended both John Curtis Christian School and later Destrehan High School in Destrehan, Louisiana.
 Nelson was ranked as 23rd athlete in the nation and was ranked as the 9th overall prospect in the state of Louisiana by Rivals.com.
 He also was ranked as the No. 51 running back in the nation by Scout.com.